 This small agricultural community sits on the banks of the pretty Ytri-Rangá river in an important horse-breeding area in the plains around the Þjórsá river.
 The nearest town to shadow-wreathed volcano Hekla, 35km north, it remains relatively sleepy despite the arrival of new hotels in the area.

-The largest village in this part of the Westfjords, zippy little Patreksfjörður is a convenient jumping-off point for visits to the Látrabjarg Peninsula.
+The largest village in this part of the Westfjords, zippy little Patreksfjörður on the fjord of the same name is a convenient jumping-off point for visits to the Látrabjarg Peninsula.
 The no-frills town has dramatic views to the bluffs and good services for those preparing to head out to more remote fjords.

-Sleepy Dalvík found a snug, scenic spot between breezy Eyjafjörður and the rolling hills of Svarfaðardalur.
-Most tourists come here to catch the Grímsey ferry, but if you’ve got some time there are plenty of reasons to linger, including great activities in the area, plus interesting museums and superb accommodation.
+Sleepy Dalvík is in a snug, scenic spot between breezy Eyjafjörður and the rolling hills of Svarfaðardalur.
+Most tourists come here to catch the Grímsey ferry, but if you’ve got some time there are plenty of reasons to linger, including great activities in the area, plus interesting museums and quality accommodation.